geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 And as in this case you say I must decide
 I, Roberto acquit of all blame in the ride;
 Since ourselves we incited him upwards to fly,
-And directed his course thro’ th’expanse of the sky
+And directed his course thro’ th’ expanse of the sky
 Since we guided whate’er he has said or has done,
 T’would be hard that a mortal should pay for our fun.
 And now on his sentence since we are agreed